 The signal strength from the DQRM pussies were sometimes strong, and had they tried to work us it would not have been a problem, meaning the frustration can’t come from not being able to break through the pileups.
 With the exception of a few cases where we simply had to QSY to another band or mode, we were mostly able to work around their toddler tantrums.

-I know I may come across as salty, pissed off, and bittre as fuck.
-I’m not, but I will admit being quite disappointed.
-However, despite these challenges, we made a decent amount of QSOs and reached our goal.
-We found great support in each other during this DXpedition, every team member did their best and cooperated like brothers.
+Despite all the challenges, we made a decent amount of QSOs and we reached our goal.
+We found great support in each other, and every team member did their best and cooperated like brothers.